X

 Industrial punching techniques use compressive force to crush the sheet into the required shape.
 The method causes an initial deformation of the sheet metal material, followed by a rapid increase in shear stress, which fractures and cuts the material to specification.

-The process begins when sheet metal is installed.
+The stamping process begins when sheet metal is installed.
 A punch then slides downward through one side of the sheet metal and enters the die, which is placed on the metal piece’s underside, causing the desired shape to form in the metal workpiece while the remaining metal scrap, a slug, is separated from the new pattern.

 The die also provides the required support so the punch can exert maximum force without breaking the metal.
 The punch and die technique produces exact, error-free metal pieces of any size or shape as specified.